Poland

 • 46% - want to win money;

-• 32% - believe that after placing a bet the game becomes more interesting;
+• 32% - believe the game becomes more interesting after a bet is placed;

-• 25% - like the feeling of excitement and experience;
+• 25% - love the sense of excitement and the experience;

 • 18% - consider it a hobby;